 - Remove tenderloin from refrigerator to bring to room temperature for 2 hours.
 This allows the roast to cook evenly in the oven.

-- Place baking sheet with tenderloin in the oven.
+- Transfer tenderloin to the oven.
 Roast until internal temperature reaches 5 degrees below desired doneness (temperature will continue to rise out of the oven):- Rare: 125 degrees (remove at 120 degrees)- Medium-rare: 135 degrees (remove at 130 degrees)- Medium: 145 degrees (remove at 140 degrees)- Medium-well: 150 degrees (remove at 145 degrees)Test for doneness using a meat thermometer in the center of your tenderloin.
 Roasting will take anywhere from 1.5 to 2.5 hours, depending on the size, shape, and thickness of your tenderloin.

 - Cut off and discard twine.
-Slice tenderloin into 1 inch steaks and serve with prepared sauce.
+Slice tenderloin into 1 inch steaks.

 Creamy mushroom sauce